status-im/help.status.im/docs/en/your-profile-and-preferences/back-up-and-secure-your-recovery-phrase.md

   - navigation
 ---

-# Backup and secure your recovery phrase
+# Back up and secure your recovery phrase

  :octicons-tools-24: In progress